 Boston beaches provide wonderful escapes from the city without the need to actually leave it - but they fall into the "hidden secrets" category because Cape Cod beaches, Nantucket, and Martha's Vineyard are so much better known.

-True, these Boston beaches may not rival the justly-famous beaches on Cape Cod, Martha's Vineyard, or Nantucket, nor are they as beautiful as Crane's Beach in Ipswich, the rugged beaches in Gloucester, or ocean-front beaches in nearby New Hampshire, Maine, or Rhode Island.
+True, these Boston beaches may not rival the justly-famous beaches on Cape Cod, Martha's Vineyard, or Nantucket, nor are they as beautiful as Crane's Beach in Ipswich, the rugged shores of Gloucester, or sandy ocean-front beaches in nearby New Hampshire, Maine, or Rhode Island.

 However, if you want a place to swim, feel sand between your toes, and relax while soaking up some sun without leaving the city, you'll find a lot to love at these convenient city beaches.

-Plus, they offer something that those more famous beaches do not: you can get to them easily and quickly.
+Plus, they offer a special advantage that those more famous beaches do not: you can reach them easily and quickly from Boston.

-Here's a roundup of the best, what they offer, and how to get to them.
+Here's a roundup of the best, what they offer, and how to reach them on public transportation from Boston.

 Two mile-long Revere Beach, north of Boston but easily accessible by T, looks east across the Atlantic Ocean and attracts as many as 100,000 visitors on warm summer days.

 Established in 1896, Revere Beach also has the distinction of being the oldest public beach in the United States.